 Use this carrot often, but even when you’re updating existing content in the Content Library on a cyclical basis, remember tip #2 (do the heavy lifting).
 SMEs are not grammar gurus, and it will be easier for them to deliver content in their language.
 It’s up to you or your content/proposal team to wordsmith it.

 When you start a content audit, it can be daunting.
 Prioritize what’s used most.
 Don’t force SMEs to review rarely used or unused content.
 Have a kickoff meeting with SMEs and their managers to document the process and illustrate how you’re making it as easy as possible for them.
 They need to see that you have as much skin in the game, or more, as they do.

 #6: Be transparent with external SMEs

 With internal SMEs, I can go to their manager if they refuse to participate.
 I don’t have that luxury with external SMEs.
 Provide the same courtesies of communication and heavy lifting that you offer internal SMEs.
 RFP automation software should include “guest” functionality to give them access.

 When you’re working with guests, make sure to give them as much notice as possible.
 And, when you do need their help, make it as easy as possible.
 Send them a short, single-page (front and back) PDF of instructions on how to use your RFP automation solution of choice.
 And definitely leverage the comments function so they know exactly what they need to do.

 The big thing you need to pay attention to is content audits.
-Communicate ahead of time that you’re going to keep their content in the RFP answer library.
+Communicate ahead of time that you’re going to keep their content in the RFP Content Library.
 However, you won’t bother them to review it until their portion of the solution is proposed.
 They need to know that when you contact them, you’re doing so because there’s real business value potential at stake.

 #7: Recognize the effort